everit-org/authentication-oauth2-ri-ecm/README.md

 * **Failed URL**: The URL where the user will be redirected in case of a failed authentication. (`oauth2.authentication.failed.url`)
-* **Request Token Path Info**: The path info of this servlet that is used to create the redirect URL for the OAuth2 server, see below.
+* **Request Token Path Info**: The path info of this servlet that is used to create the redirect URL for the OAuth2 server, see [The redirect URL section][8].
 (`oauth2.process.request.token.path.info`)
 * **OAuth2 Session Attribute Names**: OSGi Service filter expression for `org.everit.authentication.oauth2.ri.OAuth2SessionAttributeNames`.